joedanz/sticker-dream/README.md

 The image prints right away, which is magical.
 Sometimes you can goof up.
 In this case, simply say "CANCEL", "ABORT" or "START OVER" as part of your recording.

+## Certificate Renewal

+Certificates are valid for 365 days and auto-renew when they're within 30 days of expiration.
+You can regenerate manually by deleting the `certs/` folder and running `pnpm setup` again.

 ## Ideas

 It would be great if this was more portable.
-That app has 2 pieces: Client and Server.
+The app has 2 pieces: Client and Server.
 The TTS happens on the client.
 The Gemini API calls and printing happens on the server.

 The server does not do anything computationally expensive - just API calls -, so it could theoretically be run on Raspberry PI or an ESP32, which may require re-writing in C++.
 The server also sends the data to the printer - so there would need to be drivers or use a lower level protocol use ESC/POS.